 Cross Country Skiing

 Mammoth Lakes is home to some of the most stunningly scenic cross country ski trails in the entire West.
-Stop by Tamarack Cross Country Center, where you'll find 19 miles of machine groomed trails that meander through pine forests and to spectacular vistas of craggy snow-capped peaks.
+Stop by Tamarack Cross Country Center, where you'll find 19 miles of

 You'll also find free, machine-groomed trails close to town.
 Ski right out of the Welcome Center on approximately 9 miles of trails.